Maryland Labor Laws Guide

 Labor laws for minors aged 16 and 17

-For their own health and safety, they must have at least 8 consecutive hours of rest per 24 hours, during which they will not have school or work.
+The main rule states they can spend a maximum of 12 hours per day at school and work combined.
+For their health and safety, they must have at least 8 consecutive hours of rest per 24 hours, during which they will not have school or work.

 Prohibited occupations for minors in Maryland

-All minors in Maryland have the same prohibited occupations, with no distinction regarding age.
-These include:
+All minors in Maryland have the same prohibited occupations, with no distinction regarding age — these include:

 🎓 Full list of prohibited occupations for minors in Maryland